devdan98/Insuracle/README.md

 ## Overview

-**Insuracle** is a proof of concept (PoC) for a decentralized flood insurance platform built on Ethereum, demonstrating automated insurance purchases and payouts triggered by flood level data from a Chainlink-compatible oracle.
+**Insuracle** is a proof of concept (PoC) for a decentralized parametric flood insurance platform built on Ethereum, demonstrating automated insurance purchases and payouts triggered by flood level data from a Chainlink-compatible oracle.
 This PoC showcases a smart contract (`Insuracle.sol`) that allows users to buy flood insurance policies and claim payouts when flood levels exceed a predefined threshold, with role-based access control for secure administration.

 ![image](https://github.com/user-attachments/assets/b83e63d6-3079-46d9-a241-b5275baf006a)